EagleLizard/advent-of-code/2024/src/day14/readme.md

 ## Part 2

+`[01/26/2025][lua]`

+After applying some heuristics, I realize all of my assumptions below are likely wrong.

+My next approach will be instead to look for when a bunch of points are clustered together.

+---
+`01/26/2025`

 I was initially frustrated by the prompt.
 Now I can appreciate the humor of the ambiguity.

 My first inclination was to print the entire grid, second-by-second, and visually observe when the christmas tree appears.